muratk5n/thirdwave/en/README.md

 Paper: "[T]he high-temperature [solid-oxide direct-ammonia fuel-cell] need a preheat treatment process before the fuel cell operation.
-It is more suitable for the stationary energy system, instead of automotive appli­ cations.
+It is more suitable for the stationary energy system, instead of automotive applications.
 Japan is a country intensively developing renewable energy for its industrial and residential usage.
 Moreover the IHI, a Japanese manufacturing firm, obtained 1-kW class power from a high temperature DAFC, which could possibly replace those facilities using